preritasaini1/AI_Quality_Assurance/README.md

 # AI Quality Assurance - Real-Time Defect Detection System

-This project is built for **Cyfuture Hackathon 1.0 – Challenge 3: Quality Assurance with AI**, focused on real-time defect detection in manufacturing using computer vision.
+This project is focused on real-time defect detection in manufacturing using computer vision.

 ---